20 Instances of Death

 I should pull a chair to his bed,

-keep the covers tucked to his chin.
+keep the covers tucked to his chin -

-Instead, at the threshold of his bedroom,
+at the threshold of his bedroom,

 I count breaths.